 Let me explain.
-If you remember old way of doing things… Like really old way… You had a backup of files on the server.
+If you remember the old way of doing things… Like really old way… You had a backup of files on the server.
 If a server failed, you had to reinstall the server or a computer first.
-If you lost drivers CD that complicated situation a bit.
+If you lost the drivers CD that complicates the situation a bit.
 More for the server than for the PCs.
 To solve this problem, Vembu uses the same technology and creates VM Images.
 That means that you can run an image of your physical server or computer directly on your virtual infrastructure.
 How cool is that?

 Now imagine the following scenario, (this actually happened to me).
 Oracle server which was a physical server failed in the morning right before the store opened the door.
 I received a call at 9:00 in the morning.
 ERP is not working.
 At 9:15 I received a call from our CFO asking me why the store is not operational.
-After I explained that I am investigating, he called me back at 9:30 why the store does not trade and if I need an assistance to make the recovery process faster.
+After I explained that I am investigating, he called me back at 9:30 why the store does not trade and if I need an assistant to make the recovery process faster.
 It was a very unpleasant experience.
 More so, because that store was far away and in another country.
-The whole restore process lasted 2 hours.
+The whole restoration process lasted 2 hours.
 If I had Vembu, I could do things.

 If I had Vembu, I could do things differently.
-If you have the virtual infrastructure you just run the VM from the backup.
-In 10 minutes you are operational.
+If you have the virtual infrastructure, you just run the VM from the backup.
+In 10 minutes, you are operational.
 If you have to restore back to the physical server, well, you boot to the Recovery CD and restore the image from the backup.
 It can be dissimilar hardware too.
 Vembu can handle that.
 In that case, the recovery could take a little bit longer as all the data has to be copied back from the backup repository.

 You select a drive or multiple drives.